All rights reserved ©2020 National Needlework Archive

 A book is available featuring all of the items from the exhibition ‘Textile Treasures of the WI’ together with historical background and old photographs.

-Cheques for £17.89, made out to the National Needlework Archive, should be sent to the OCTC.
-Full address is at the bottom of this page.
+Cheques for £8.49, made out to the National Needlework Archive, should be sent to the OCTC.
+Full address is at the bottom of this page or phone 07534 371317 during lockdown to pay by card

 Boughton Malherbe banner